p2panda/p2panda/p2panda-encryption/README.md

 ## Security

-End-to-end encryption (E2EE) solutions like `p2panda-encryption` prevent third parties to read your application data but they can never guarantee full security, especially in decentralised, experimental networks.
+End-to-end encryption (E2EE) solutions like `p2panda-encryption` prevent third parties from reading your application data but they can never guarantee full security, especially in decentralised, experimental networks.

 We currently _cannot_ recommend using this technology for high-risk use-cases when you cannot fully guarantee control over all devices and transport channels.